Youssef-Wahba/BM-ConCurrency/README.md

 The currency conversion app aims to provide users with real-time and accurate currency conversion rates.
-It will support a wide range of currencies and offer a user-friendly interface.
+It will support a wide range of currencies and offer a user friendly interface.
 The app will be developed for multiple platforms, including web, Android, and iOS.

 ## **Deployed via AWS** [BM-ConCurrency](http://ec2-18-134-206-213.eu-west-2.compute.amazonaws.com)